• Skip to primary navigation

 Storing

 Since these cuties have fresh strawberries inside, I suggest keeping them in the refrigerator.
 It will also help them to keep their shape.
+You can store them about 1-2 days.

 Don't miss a recipe!
 Subscribe to our newsletter.